GIScience/Jakarta_Thesis_Klipper/README.md

    `time_range`: the isochrone duration value -> default `300` -> a small value is recommended since differences in local accessibility can be better identified on a small scale

+If no field cap_int (bed capacity) is found in the amenity data set you will be informed that this information is missing and the field will be created and filled with zeros.

 - To get insights about the data, run:

 `python -m ma_jakarta.scripts.analysis.supply_demand stats column_name percentile_value`